dj-stripe/dj-stripe/CONTRIBUTING.md

 official dj-stripe docs, in docstrings, or even on the web in blog posts, articles, and such.

+To see the project's documentation live, run the following command:

+    DJANGO_SETTINGS_MODULE=docs.django_settings mkdocs serve

+The documentation site will then be served on <http://127.0.0.1:8000>.

-If you are adding to dj-stripe's documentation, you can see your changes by running `tox -e docs`.
-The documentation will be generated in the `docs/` directory, and you can open `docs/_build/html/index.html` in a web browser.
+If you wish to just generate the documentation, you can replace `serve` with `build`, and the docs will be generated into the `site/` folder.

 ### Submit Feedback